sendgrid/sendgrid-python/README.md

 # send message to To and BCC recipients using Web API (no CC support)
 s.web.send(message)
 ```
+Note: Using CC/BCC with SMTP API requires v0.1.3 or higher

 ## Using Attachments ###